sfu-ireceptor/turnkey-service/README.md

 This project is the source code of a "turnkey" package for the installation, configuration and data loading of a small to medium sized standalone iReceptor data source node.
 This turnkey configuration runs the API and simple database on a single node.

-The design of this turnkey is deeply inspired and largely adapted from the excellent VDJServer iReceptor Node package developed by Scott Christley of the VDJServer project at the University of Texas Southwestern University.
+The design of this turnkey is deeply inspired and largely adapted from the excellent VDJServer iReceptor Node package developed by **Scott Christley** of the **VDJServer** project at the **University of Texas Southwestern University**.

 ## Dependencies ##